xuri/excelize-doc/en/cell.md

 func (f *File) SetCellHyperLink(sheet, axis, link, linkType string) error
 ```

-SetCellHyperLink provides a function to set cell hyperlink by given worksheet name and link URL address.
-LinkType defines two types of hyperlink `External` for website or `Location` for moving to one of cell in this workbook.
-Maximum limit hyperlinks in a worksheet is `65530`.
-The below is an example of an external link.
+SetCellHyperLink provides a function to set cell hyperlinks by given worksheet name and link URL address.
+LinkType defines two types of hyperlinks `External` for the website or `Location` for moving to one of the cells in this workbook.
+The maximum limit of hyperlinks in a worksheet is `65530`.
+Below is an example of an external link.

 - Example 1, adding an external link to the `A3` cell of the worksheet named `Sheet1`: